bernhardAxonIvy/doc/source/engine-guide/configuration/notification/index.rst

    mail

 By default, only the web channel is active, which displays all notifications.
 Each channel can be configured individually.
-However, users can individually set the notification settings in Axon Ivy Portal.

 .. literalinclude:: ivy-notification.yaml
   :language: yaml